willdurand/container-registry-proxy/README.md

 specification][http-api].

 Important: This small application is designed for a specific use case in mind so it is very likely that it isn't going to solve _your_ problems.
+For more information, read [my blog post about this project][blogpost].

 ## Environment variables